andrewn2000/andrewn2000.github.io/_posts/2020-08-28-Networking.md

+# Out of my shell onto the virtual stage!

 Before I dive into my journey, I thought I'd get a lay of the land first and reach out and make new contacts and friends.
 My first thought is just plowing through the material like before, but I run into some difficulties with this.